This is the process that most of the case studies on the website have followed.

 What is the custom designed hot tub process?

-All custom designed hot tubs start with a rough sketch.
+After you have ordered the consulting, all custom designed hot tubs start with a rough sketch.
 This is the first thing that I would need from you.

 The sketch will cover the size and layout that you are looking for.
 At this point, I will also need to know how you are going to build your tub.
 Poured concrete or block built?